-1 - (1) Laws that unduly limit or reduce the number of polling places.
+1 (1) Laws that unduly limit or reduce the number of polling places.
 2 (2) Laws that restrict or ban the use of ballot drop boxes, or that limit the number of drop 3 boxes solely by county or other geographic or geopolitical area despite variances in population.
-4 (3) Laws that do not allow same-day voting at a polling place if a voter goes to the wrong 5 polling location.
+4 - (3) Laws that do not allow same-day voting at a polling place if a voter goes to the wrong 5 polling location.
 6 (4) Laws that limit or ban same-day voter registration on election day.
 7 (5) Laws that otherwise limit access to voting by reducing the times, places, or methods by 8 which eligible persons may vote.
 9 (6) Laws that prohibit extension of voting hours if election problems arise.
-10 (c) Laws Imposing Restrictive ID Requirements: 11 (1) Laws that impose strict photographic identification requirements, such as laws 12 requiring state ID for in-person and/or absentee ballots but that do not accept student IDs issued by 13 universities and colleges located in the state.
+10 -(c) Laws Imposing Restrictive ID Requirements: 11 (1) Laws that impose strict photographic identification requirements, such as laws 12 requiring state ID for in-person and/or absentee ballots but that do not accept student IDs issued by 13 universities and colleges located in the state.
 14 (2) Laws that prevent voters without photo IDs from satisfying an identification 15 requirement in some other manner, such as by submitting a signed and sworn affidavit.
-16 (3) Laws that require multiple forms of photo ID to vote.
-17 (d) Laws Restricting Absentee Voting: 18 - (1) Laws that make it more difficult to obtain or cast an absentee ballot by narrowing 19 eligibility for absentee voting.
+16 17 -(d) Laws Restricting Absentee Voting: 18 (1) Laws that make it more difficult to obtain or cast an absentee ballot by narrowing 19 eligibility for absentee voting.
 20 (2) Laws that make the application process for absentee ballots unduly difficult by 21 requiring multiple steps.
 22 (3) Laws that unduly limit the time frame for requesting and/or returning absentee ballots.
-23 - (4) Laws limiting or prohibiting local election departments from mailing absentee ballots 24 or absentee ballot applications to all voters.
+23 (4) Laws limiting or prohibiting local election departments from mailing absentee ballots 24 or absentee ballot applications to all voters.
+25

 1 - (5) Laws that remove voters as absentee voters if they failed to vote absentee in two or 2 more consecutive state or federal election cycles.
-3 - (6) Laws barring persons other than the individual voter or their families from turning in 4 an absentee ballot.
-5 (e) Laws Restricting Elections by Mail: 6 (1) Laws that prevent mail-in ballots from being counted in a presidential election.
-7 (2) Laws that ban pre-paid postage for mail-in ballots.
-8 (f) Laws Restricting Voting by Persons with Disabilities: 9 - (1) Laws that require disabled persons to prove their disability when voting.
-10 (g) Laws Reallocating Responsibility for Processing, Tabulation, or Determination of 11 Votes or Results: 12 - (1) Laws that remove the secretary of state from the state election board, or otherwise take 13 away the power of the state's chief elections officer to remedy election problems.
-14 - (2) Laws that undermine the power of local officials to conduct fair elections.
-15 - (3) Laws that allow the state legislature to override or disregard local voting returns and 16 declare their own election results.
+3 (6) Laws barring persons other than the individual voter or their families from turning in 4 an absentee ballot.
+5 -(e) Laws Restricting Elections by Mail: 6 (1) Laws that prevent mail-in ballots from being counted in a presidential election.
+7 8 -(f) Laws Restricting Voting by Persons with Disabilities: 9 (1) Laws that require disabled persons to prove their disability when voting.
+10 -(g) Laws Reallocating Responsibility for Processing, Tabulation, or Determination of 11 Votes or Results: 12 - (1) Laws that remove the secretary of state from the state election board, or otherwise take 13 away the power of the state's chief elections officer to remedy election problems.
+14 (2) Laws that undermine the power of local officials to conduct fair elections.
+15 16 declare their own election results.
 17 SEC.
 12X.24.
 COVERED STATE LIST.
-18 (a) The City Administrator shall create and maintain the Covered State List.
+18 - (a) The City Administrator shall create and maintain the Covered State List.
 A state shall be 19 included in the Covered State List when, in the judgment of the City Administrator, in consultation with 20 the Director of Elections and the City Attorney, it meets the definition of a Covered State.
-21 (b) A state shall be removed from the Covered State List where the law or laws that caused 22 the state to meet the definition of a Covered State have been repealed or found to be unenforceable by a 23 court of competent jurisdiction.
+21 -(b) A state shall be removed from the Covered State List where the law or laws that caused 22 the state to meet the definition of a Covered State have been repealed or found to be unenforceable by a 23 court of competent jurisdiction.
 A decision to remove a state from the Covered State List shall be made 24 by the City Administrator, in consultation with the Director of Elections and the City Attorney.
 25